mattboldt/typed.js/README.md

 			callback: function() {},
 			// starting callback function before each string
 			preStringTyped: function() {},
+			// callback for each time the string is updated
+			onType: function() {},
 			//callback for every typed string
 			onStringTyped: function() {},
 			// callback for reset